How the cosmic voids contribute to stalling and quenching the giant galaxies on their surfaces: Summary and discussion

-A crucial implication of our result is that the abundance of elliptical void-surface galaxies with strong void-galaxy perpendicular alignments should depend on the dynamical nature of dark energy.
+In this speculative picture, the abundance of elliptical void-surface galaxies with strong void-surface galaxy perpendicular alignments might depend on the dynamical nature of dark energy.
 According to the latest results from the Dark Energy Spectroscopic Instrument (DESI)~\cite{desi}, the cosmic acceleration at the present epoch is likely to be caused not by the completely inert cosmological constant~\cite{lambda}, but by a dynamical dark anergy whose equation of state evolves with time~\cite{quint99,quint03,quint08}.
-Since the evolution of dark energy equation of state will change the formation and expansion rates of giant cosmic voids. it can be envisioned that in some dynamical DE models where the cosmic voids form early and expand faster in the past, there would be a higher number fraction of the elliptical galaxies on void surfaces that exhibit stronger void-galaxy perpendicular alignments.
+Since the evolution of dark energy equation of state would change the formation and expansion rates of giant cosmic voids. it could be envisioned that in some dynamical DE models where the cosmic voids form early and expand faster in the past~\cite{phantom}, there would be a higher number fraction of the elliptical galaxies on void surfaces that exhibit stronger void-surface galaxy perpendicular alignments.
 This mechanism, i.e., the earlier formation of cosmic voids due to dynamical DE and its strong effects of quenching and stalling the high-$z$ galaxies, might be able to resolve another long-standing puzzle that challenges the standard galaxy formation paradigm, the presence of massive high-$z$ quenched galaxies, even in gas-rich environments~\cite{highz_quench1,highz_quench2}.